leeyunfai/Turtle/README.md

 # Turtle
-Python mini-project to plot a histogram with Turtle module graphics
+Python mini-project to plot a histogram with Turtle graphics module.

 This project was completed successfully as part of the requirement for Nanyang Technological University's MA1008 Introduction to Computation Thinking course, with an A- Grade.